GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

     For a logarithmic time scale, append **+l** and specify *n* steps instead of *dt*.
     Alternatively, give a file with the desired times in the first column (these times may have individual units appended, otherwise we assume year).
-Note that a grid will be written for all time-steps even if there is no loads or no changes.
+Note that a grid will be written for all time-steps even if there are no loads or no changes.

 .. _-Z: